Elias Pettersson: International play

-Pettersson competed for Sweden in the 2018 World Junior Ice Hockey Championships, winning silver.
-Despite being limited to just five games, due to a broken thumb, Pettersson would go on to win a gold medal with Team Sweden at the 2018 IIHF World Championship.
+Pettersson competed for Sweden in the 2018 World Junior Championships, winning silver.
+Despite being limited to just five games, due to a broken thumb, Pettersson would go on to win a gold medal with Sweden at the 2018 World Championship.

-On 9 May 2019, Pettersson was included on the roster to return for a second successive tournament with Sweden at the 2019 World Championships held in Bratislava, Slovakia.
+On 9 May 2019, Pettersson was included on the roster to return for a second successive tournament with Sweden at the 2019 World Championship.

 Personal life

 On 7 August 2019, Pettersson was named the cover athlete for the Swedish edition of EA Sports' ice hockey video game NHL 20.
 In the offseason, Pettersson lives in Stockholm.
 In 2023, Pettersson was defrauded by a real estate agent in Sweden.
 The broker in the deal has since been sentenced to six years in jail and charged with fraud.
 In the summer of 2025, Pettersson married American model and social media influencer Katelyn Byrd.